saurabhmishra/Flume-Windows/README.md

 Step 2: Clone existing repository it locally using GUI and downlod the files in c:/tmp/users.

+Or Download the zip file for entire repo https://github.com/saurabhmishra/Flume-Windows/archive/master.zip Unzip it to extract apache-flume-1.3.1-bin.zip into hadoop installation directory

 Step 3: Unzip the file into hadoop installation directory for example: "C:/hdp/hadoop/"

 Step 4: Create the configuration file at C:\hdp\hadoop\apache-flume-1.3.1-bin\conf as below for example , Source is syslog, channel is memory and sink is HDFS